Chart Color Schemes

 Banksia Park features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 80.2% of all households, including 36.5% couples with children, 31.4% couples without children, and 11.3% single parent families.
-Non-family households comprise the remaining 19.8%, with lone person households at 19.2% and group households making up 1.0%.
-The median household size is 2.6 people, larger than the Greater Adelaide average of 2.5.
+Family households account for 80.2% of all households, including 36.5% couples with children, 31.4% couples without children, and 11.3% single parent families.
+Non-family households constitute the remaining 19.8%, with lone person households at 19.2% and group households comprising 1.0%.
+The median household size is 2.6 people, larger than the Greater Adelaide average of 2.5 people.

 Frequently Asked Questions - Households